Some API requests require authorization. There are two options to authorize yourself: the session ID and the API key.

 API key

-You can create an API key to perform tests with your personal IXM Platform user.
-When you use the key for authorization, you have the same rights and permissions that this user has in the IXM Platform.
+You can create an API key to perform tests with your personal IXM One user.
+When you use the key for authorization, you have the same rights and permissions that this user has in IXM One.

 Get your API key